 Abstract (200-300)

 Glioblastoma is the most common and aggressive adult brain malignancy against which conventional surgery and chemoradiation provide limited benefit.
-Even when complete surgical resection is achieved, recurrence occurs distally, driven by cancer clones that are often genomically distinct from those in the primary tumour.
+Even when complete surgical resection is achieved, recurrence may occur distally, driven by cancer clones that are often genomically distinct from those in the primary tumour.
 Glioblastoma cells display a characteristic infiltrative phenotype, invading the surrounding tissue and often spreading across the whole brain.
-We hypothesised that cancer cells responsible for relapse reside in two compartments of residual disease that are left behind after treatment: the infiltrated normal brain parenchyma, and the sub-ventricular zone (SVZ).
+We hypothesised that cancer cells responsible for relapse reside in two compartments of residual disease that are left behind after resection and treatment: the infiltrated normal brain parenchyma, and the sub-ventricular zone (SVZ).
 In this proposed model, residual disease subclones diverge early during glioblastoma evolution, may remain dormant in the normal parenchyma, and are responsible for recurrence.
-To test this, we performed whole-exome sequencing of 69 multi-region samples collected using fluorescence-guided resection from 11 patients, including the infiltrating brain parenchyma at the margin of the tumour resection (M) and the SVZ for each case, as well as matched blood.
+To test this, we performed whole-exome sequencing of 69 multi-region samples collected using fluorescence-guided resection from 11 patients, including the infiltrating tumour margin (M) and the SVZ for each case, as well as matched blood.
 We used a phylogenomic approach to dissect the spatio-temporal evolution of each tumour and unveil the relation between residual disease and the main tumour mass.
 We also analysed two cases of primary-recurrence samples with matched residual disease.
-Our results suggest that the infiltrative phenotype may be an early evolutionary trait of glioblastoma, giving rise to the tumour mass detected at surgery.
+Our results suggest that the infiltrative phenotype is an early evolutionary trait of glioblastoma, giving rise to the tumour mass detected at surgery.
 After treatment, the same infiltrative clone may trigger the growth of a recurrent tumour, thus representing the ‘missing link’ between the primary tumour and the recurrence.
-These results are consistent with the peculiar disease aetiology and prognosis and suggest that targeting cells in the infiltrated brain parenchyma may improve patient’s outcome.
+These results are consistent with recognised disease aetiology and prognosis and suggest that targeting cells in the infiltrated brain parenchyma may improve patient’s outcome.

 Introduction

-Glioblastoma is a lethal brain cancer against which effective therapeutic options are lacking [1] and that is characterised by extensive inter-patient variation [2-4] and intra-tumour heterogeneity (ITH) [5-7].
-The disease aetiology and clinical course is quite peculiar with respect to other cancers.
-Unlike other solid tumours, glioblastoma rarely metastasises outside the brain, but it invariably recurs, limiting the median survival to 14 months[1].
-When only partial removal of the primary tumour is possible, the cancer usually recurs near the resection bed, as one would expect.
-Remarkably however, when complete surgical removal of the primary lesion is possible, the tumour inevitably recurs distally [6-8] and even drastic hemispherectomy procedures fail to eradicate the disease [9].
-Cancer cells from distal recurrence lesions, despite sharing a common ancestor with the primary tumour, are often genomically distinct [6-8].
-Moreover, at diagnosis glioblastoma already displays a characteristic infiltrative phenotype, invading the surrounding tissue and often spreading across the whole brain [10].
-We have previously shown that malignant clones are present in the sub-ventricular zone (SVZ), a known neural stem cell pool [11].
-Indeed, infiltration is ubiquitous in glioblastoma, with cells migrating along white matter tracts [12].
+Glioblastoma (GB) is a lethal brain cancer against which effective therapeutic options are lacking [1].
+The disease is characterised by variegated clinical phenotypes [2-4] and intra-tumour heterogeneity (ITH) [5-7].
+The disease aetiology and clinical course have distinct features compared to other cancers.
+Unlike other solid tumours, glioblastoma rarely metastasises outside the brain, but it invariably recurs, limiting the median survival to approximately 14 months[1].
+In approximately 80% of aggressively treated patients, disease progression/recurrence occurs within 2cm of the resection margin.
+In the remaining patients, even when complete surgical removal of the primary lesion is possible, the tumour recurs distally [6-8] and even drastic hemispherectomy procedures fail to eradicate the disease [9].
+Cancer cells from these distal recurrent lesions, despite sharing a common ancestor with the primary tumour, are often genomically distinct [6-8].
+Moreover, at diagnosis glioblastoma already displays a characteristic infiltrative phenotype, invading the surrounding brain tissue and often diffusely infiltrating the whole brain [10].
+We have previously shown that malignant clones present in the sub-ventricular zone (SVZ), a known neural stem cell germinal niche, represent either tumour precursor cells or an infiltrating population [11].
+Indeed, infiltration is ubiquitous in glioblastoma, with cells migrating through diverse regions of the brain microenvironment including white matter tracts [12] and blood vessels (ref.
+Calabrese C, Cancer Cell 2007).
 In addition, up to 10% of glioblastoma cases present as multifocal disease at diagnosis [13], a rare occurrence in other solid tumours.

-The accumulating clinical and genomic evidence points at a different model of tumour initiation and recurrence in glioblastoma with respect to the classical step-wise transformation and accumulation of malignant phenotypes, where solid tumours first grow locally, then invade the surrounding tissues and only finally spread.
+The accumulating clinical and genomic evidence points at a different model of tumour initiation and recurrence in glioblastoma with respect to the classical step-wise transformation and diversification of malignant phenotypes, which posits that solid tumours first grow locally, then invade the surrounding tissues and only finally spread.